 POLICY AND PROGRAMMING INTERN RECRUITMENT UPDATE

-We are currently accepting applications for our Policy and Programming internship program.
-Please submit your application by Friday, September 2, 2016 for assured consideration.
-Interested persons should send a cover letter (indicating where you saw this job posted, plus earliest date you could start and number of hours a week you are available) and resume via email email@example.com, fax 415.522.4829, or mail to:
+We are currently accepting applications for our Technology, Data, and Analysis (TDA) Division internship program.
+Please submit your application by Friday, December 30, 2016 for assured consideration.
+Submit a cover letter (indicating where you saw this job posted, the earliest date you could start, and the number of hours a week you are available—minimum 20, maximum 40) and resume via email firstname.lastname@example.org, fax 415.522.4829, or mail:

 San Francisco County Transportation Authority

 Attn: Human Resources (TDA Internship)